FedeIra/My-Profile/README.md

 5) WEATHER CHANNEL (https://project-weather-fi.vercel.app): built with Javascript, Node.Js, JSON, API, Express.js, HTML, React.js, Redux, Bootstrap, Chakra.UI, CSS, Railway and Vercel.

+6) LQUIDATION: built with python.
+A simple project that by interacting with the terminal you can draft a fully detailed calculation for termination with cause in Argentina.

-5) MUG CLUB E-commerce (https://www.youtube.com/watch?v=ZcsY4dQkY8w): built with Shopify, HTML and CSS.
+7) MUG CLUB E-commerce (https://www.youtube.com/watch?v=ZcsY4dQkY8w): built with Shopify, HTML and CSS.
+I don't have a repository for this project since it was fully built with shoppify platform.

 Feel free to contact me directly at fedeirar@gmail.com / + 54 9 1167887879 and/or check out my projects at 👜 https://portfolio-fedeira.vercel.app